Turning Point USA: Recognition of campus chapters

 At Drake University, Turning Point USA was denied recognition as an official student organization in 2016 based on student senate concerns that the organization has "a hateful record", "aggressive marketing" and "an unethical privacy concern".
 At Hagerstown Community College, a student's attempt to start a Turning Point USA group in 2016 was initially blocked when the school said the organization duplicated an existing group.
 The student's lawsuit led to the school revising its policy on student organizations, clarifying that school funded groups will be denied if they duplicate existing groups while unfunded groups face no such restriction.

 In February 2017, Santa Clara University's student government voted to deny recognition for Turning Point USA as a campus organization.
 As of March 2017, this decision was overturned by the Vice Provost for Student Life, and Turning Point USA has been recognized as a registered student organization.
 Wartburg College's student senate voted to deny Turning Point USA recognition in late 2017.
 The chapter was forced to make changes to its constitution after initially being denied approval.

 The executive board of the student union of Rensselaer Polytechnic Institute also voted on January 18, 2018, to deny the Turning Point USA chapter status as an officially recognized student organization.
-Wichita State University's student court overturned a decision by the student senate denying a Turning Point USA Chapter recognition on Campus in 2021.
+Wichita State University's student court overturned a decision by the Student Senate denying a Turning Point USA Chapter recognition on Campus in 2021.
 The student court vote was unanimous that the denial of recognition was unconstitutional.

+Super Bowl LX

+In 2026, the organization presented the All-American Halftime Show headlined by Kid Rock as an alternative broadcast scheduled to coincide with and rebut the Super Bowl LX halftime show headlined by Puerto Rican artist Bad Bunny.